SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    when custom executors become a thing) and possibly the operating system.

+..
+XXX we might need a more explicit discussion of what a (possible) suspension point is and how it interacts with the flow of your program, in particular how you can break invarients only between suspension points

 To indicate that a function or method is asynchronous, you write the ``async`` keyword in its declaration after its parameters, similar to how you use ``throws`` to mark a throwing function.